jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 ### Cartesian coordinates

 The flat-universe case greatly simplifies the calculations that follow.
 Since the assumption of zero curvature is compatible with the ever-stricter constraints of cosmological observations, we will henceforth concentrate our analytical developments on the flat universe, mentioning results for the general case where necessary.
-In the case of zero curvature, it may be convenient to use Cartesian comobile coordinates $(ct, x, y, z)$, such as :
+In the case of zero curvature, it may be convenient to use Cartesian comoving coordinates $(ct, x, y, z)$, such as :
 \begin{equation}
 \sigma_1 = x,\quad \sigma_2 = y,\quad \sigma_3 = z,\quad \sigma^2 = x^2 + y^2 + z^2
 \end{equation}